Mudslides sweep away cars, assault homes near L.A.

 Half way along Ocean View Boulevard, where the hillside road flattens out, a jumble of 12 cars and trucks had come to a stop after being washed down the road.
 A silver sport utility vehicle lay on top of a flattened Toyota, both completely mangled.

 Another of the wrecked vehicles belonged to Kelly Schroeder, who parked her car Friday night outside her house a quarter mile up the road.

 “I’m not going to complain, because our neighbors are in such a bad state,” Schroeder said.

 The rain tapered off by midmorning, but skies darkened in the afternoon as another storm system moved in.

 Crews used bulldozers and other heavy equipment to clear masses of mud and rocks that blocked suburban streets and intersections.

 At least 30 of the damaged homes were on Ocean View Boulevard in Pickens Canyon.

-Looming above the damaged houses were the wildfire-scarred foothills, with blackened tree stumps and bare slopes.
+Looming above the damaged houses were the wildfire-scarred mountain slopes, still blackened from wildfires.